 Among other things that Patagonia specializes in we got a liking for their striking shorts that portray some of the best features one would want in a short, we know you wouldn’t think twice owning one and we came up with the top 10 best shorts that we know will suit you well, now going to get a short like this in the market can be difficult as you might come across lots of shorts that may appeal to you but having some criteria written down can be a step closer to getting the right one.
-Below are some of the factors that we used to arrive to the best Patagonia shorts that have been listed above.
+Below are some of the factors that we used to arrive at the best Patagonia shorts that have been listed above.

-Fit is very important and we looked closely at overall FIt in terms of how the shorts sit on the body without being overly intrusive or bulky.
+The fit is very important and we looked closely at overall FIt in terms of how the shorts sit on the body without being overly intrusive or bulky.
 We looked at how secure the FIT is so that while running the shorts stay sound and secure.

 Materials.
 We took a close look at the materials used in the construction of the shorts, are they durable, are they comfortable against the skin?
 Do the materials serve towards less wind resistance?
 Are the materials synthetic or natural?
 Are the materials environmentally friendly?
 Do the materials contain wick characteristics to assist in dispelling moisture.

 Mesh Systems.
-We looked at the incorporation of mesh panels, where on the shorts the panels are placed and how functionally they served purpose?
+We looked at the incorporation of mesh panels, where on the shorts the panels are placed and how functionally they served a purpose?
 Which types of materials are used in the construction of mesh panels?

 Secure Pockets.
 We looked at the provision of pockets, how realistically functional are the pockets?
 Are the pockets a design gesture or can we actually carry the stuff we might want to take along on a trail run?
 How secure are the pockets, do they have secure sturdy zip systems or secure tie-up or draw cords?
 Will the pockets keep your stuff protected from water/moisture?

 Weight.
 Are the shorts unnecessarily heavy or are they durable, comfortable and light?
-Materials/fabrics used in making the shorts played a high role in weight factor, natural materials hold moisture and can start to feel a little more heavy while synthetic materials tend to dispel or lose water quicker and so do not create too much weight through moisture retention.
+Materials/fabrics used in making the shorts played a high role in weight factor, natural materials hold moisture and can start to feel a little heavier while synthetic materials tend to dispel or lose water quicker and so do not create too much weight through moisture retention.

 When going for any clothing we can all agree to the fact that we want something that feels comfortable that way we can go about our business without feeling any sort of discomfort.
 That is the feeling you expect from a Patagonia shorts nothing less, the shorts need to be of reasonable height as this will amount to the overall comfort of the short.
 These shorts comfort is achieved by the seams and the material that prevents chaffing whenever one has it on.
-When looking for great shorts you need to know that the comfort of the shorts should be checked especially of you are a runner who keeps on using the shorts for daily training.
+When looking for great shorts you need to know that the comfort of the shorts should be checked especially if you are a runner who keeps on using the shorts for daily training.

 The ability of the shorts not to absorb water is also key as this will help in maintaining the shorts dry and cool all the time.
-Who would like to get wet while running around, not only is this gross but the appeal you will have is that of dirt all around you and this might be a hindrance in making sure that you achieve you goals, when looking for a great short ensure to get one that is water resistance as sometimes you might be running in a wet climate and having to soak yourself will not be an option that is when these pants come in the material that most of them are made in help one to keep away of wet clothes that might make you uncomfortable as well.
+Who would like to get wet while running around, not only is this gross but the appeal you will have is that of dirt all around you and this might be a hindrance in making sure that you achieve you goals, when looking for a great short ensure to get one that is water resistant as sometimes you might be running in a wet climate and having to soak yourself will not be an option that is when these pants come in the material that most of them are made in help one to keep away of wet clothes that might make you uncomfortable as well.
 Make sure you get the right shorts that will wick out excess sweat and will also keep you safe from excess water.

 When running in shorts especially if you are a man you will need one that can offer support to your groin area.
-This might mean one that is made with an inner wear that will help keep you safe and prevent chaffing around the areas that might cause damage to your body parts, having the right seams in the short will also offer support as it will help prevent chaffing too, running around can be tricky if you have no support underneath as is might result to unforeseen injuries that might not go well with any athlete and as they say prevention is better than cure right?
-Well this is one of the cases where prevention is way better than cure.
+This might mean one that is made with an innerwear that will help keep you safe and prevent chaffing around the areas that might cause damage to your body parts, having the right seams in the short will also offer support as it will help prevent chafing too, running around can be tricky if you have no support underneath as is might result to unforeseen injuries that might not go well with any athlete and as they say prevention is better than cure right?
+Well, this is one of the cases where prevention is way better than cure.
 We want you to have a blast while running ensure you do just that by getting a short that can support you well.

-Now this has become a song in most factors as it cannot be ignored, the fact that you put in even a cent in purchasing whatever item you want makes this factor appear in our list endless times.
+Now, this has become a song in most factors as it cannot be ignored, the fact that you put in even a cent in purchasing whatever item you want makes this factor appear in our list endless times.
 The durability of the shorts must matter, this will help cut cost and will also help with the store trips that one can make before getting the right pair.
 The feeling of having an item that can last for a longer period of time is priceless as this will put a smile on your face every time you are on the run and you happen to gaze at yourself and see the shorts, this we believe is a great motivator as most people see the value in getting themselves shorts for running.
-Durability is always the relative of quality this means getting the good quality can result to the durability of the item bought and this case being the Patagonia shorts.
+Durability is always the relative of quality this means getting a good quality can result in the durability of the item bought and this case is the Patagonia shorts.

-The value of any item is measured by what it has to offer against the price used to get the said item, well in this case then same applies to the shorts you need to know how much they go for then the value you get from them, can they serve you right are they comfortable enough are they worth the cent invested in them so many questions are answered at the juncture to be aware of this you need to know not every time the most expensive stuff are the best sometimes we ignore the better reasonable prices for overpriced ones and at the end we tend to feel sorry and disappointed.
-Good thing the Patagonia brands are pocket friendly and they give you a run for your money.
+The value of any item is measured by what it has to offer against the price used to get the said item, well in this case then same applies to the shorts you need to know how much they go for then the value you get from them, can they serve you right are they comfortable enough are they worth the cent invested in them so many questions are answered at the juncture to be aware of this you need to know not every time the most expensive stuff is the best sometimes we ignore the better reasonable prices for overpriced ones and at the end we tend to feel sorry and disappointed.
+Good thing the Patagonia brands are pocket-friendly and they give you a run for your money.

 One should be aware that material is an essential part in buying a cloth, it is often related to its price and durability, the better the material usually the more priced and the more durable it is. we all want to get that one cloth that can serve you well without a doubt that one that can run for miles and not show signs of giving in, enough said when looking for the best shorts ensure that you get the material right as this will reflect if you invested in vain or it was worth the while also it will make you comfortable as a good material is believed to make the best out of the user, it builds confidence and makes it all worth every run, the material will be able to increase the flexibility and the dryness of the shorts.
-Polyester and Nylon are the most common material that have such features and are used a lot in shorts.
+Polyester and Nylon are the most common material that has such features and are used a lot in shorts.

 Other Things You’ll Want To Think About